tam1512/hello-world.git.io/README.md

 # hello-world
 Hello World respository for Git tutorial
-Thsi is an example repository for the Git tutorial on http://www.w3school.com
+This is an example repository for the Git tutorial on http://www.w3school.com

+It now includes steps for GitHub.